jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

-Knowing the value of A will change your belief about the value of B. Furthermore, knowing the value of B will also change your belief about the value of A. Intuitively, if someone got a scholarship (B), that raises your belief about whether they studied for their SATs (A), considering the intermediate event of a high SAT score (C).
+Knowing the value of A will change your belief about the value of B. Furthermore, knowing the value of B will also change your belief about the value of A. Intuitively, if someone got a scholarship (B), that raises your belief about whether they studied for their SATs (A), even if there's an intermediate cause in the mix, say a high SAT score (C).

 So far, it seems like belief can propagate through arrows in either direction.